LionSR/TeXRA/coauthor-for-vs-code/README.md

 ## Known Issues

-If your frontend version is older than 0.5.6, you need to uninstall and reinstall the extension due to a change in the creator's name.
+- If your frontend version is older than 0.5.6, you need to uninstall and reinstall the extension due to a change in the creator's name.
+- Make sure your VS code installation is newer than 1.89.0.